 Sometimes it is heavy and time-consuming to access the arbitrary data item in the linked list.

-What is the difference between array and linked list?
+What is the difference between an array and a linked list?

-Which is a faster array or linked list?
+Which is a faster array or a linked list?

 What is the difference between array and ArrayList?